dxdydz/321/zoningout.md

 - Draw a random pyramid of that size (by feel if using a single bag)
 - Place that pyramid next to a pyramid that's already been placed -- except for your first turn, where there will of course be no other pyramids in play.
 - **IMPORTANT: You may NEVER place a pyramid next to another pyramid of the same size**
-- **IMPORTANT: Diagonals do not exist in ZoneOut.** You may never place diagonally, and all scoring rules ignore diagonals.
+- **IMPORTANT: Diagonals do not exist in Zoning Out.** You may never place diagonally, and all scoring rules ignore diagonals.
 - In the very unlikely event that you are unable to place the piece you drew, due to no legal, valid spots.
 Return that piece and draw a piece of a different size.

 When you have placed all your pyramids, proceed to scoring your new city.